nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

 * 4a.
 The entered data is invalid
     * 4a1.
-UniLink shows an error message
+UniLink shows an error message indicating fields that could be invalid.
     * 4a2.
 User re-enters the new data

   Steps 4a1-4a2 are repeated until the data entered is correct.